 The late Donald Frost served as a board member and a longtime volunteer of Breathe New Hampshire.
 As someone living with COPD, he consistently strove to help fulfill the Breathe New Hampshire mission of eliminating lung disease and improving the quality of life for those living with lung disease in New Hampshire.

-This prestigious award is presented by Shirley Frost at our Night of Thanks celebration and is given to Breathe New Hampshire volunteers who possess the strength of character and dedication to Breathe NH and the Granite State exemplified by Don.
+This award is presented by Shirley Frost and is given to Breathe New Hampshire volunteers who possess the strength of character and dedication to Breathe NH and the Granite State exemplified by Don.